Brandt; Omega, Tissot, General & LancoCopyright © David Boettcher 2005 - 2024 all rights reserved.

 The Marine was at first fitted with the manual winding stem wind and set calibre 19.4 T1, created in 1930, then later with the improved 19.4 T2, created in 1935, still a manual winding movement.
 Omega was rather unusual at the time in referring to their calibres in millimetres rather than ligne sizes, and 19.4 means these movements were 19.4 mm diameter.
 They were round movements, not shaped to the form of the watchcase.
 The 19.4 T1 and T2 calibres were available with either 15 or 17 jewels and operated at 18,000 vibrations per hour.
 Although the Marine would have been an ideal candidate for an automatic winding movement, Omega did not introduce their first automatic movements until 1943, with the bumper automatic 28.10 and 30.10 calibres, and the Marine was never fitted with an automatic movement.

 The outer case had a sapphire crystal in the front so that the dial of the watch in the interior case could be seen.
-Sapphire was chosen because it was much stronger than glass.
-I don't know how the joint between the sapphire crystal and the outer case was sealed.
+Sapphire was chosen because it was much stronger than glass and this was one of the first uses of it for a wristwatch.
 The watch strap was made of seal skin, which was thought to be more resistant to water than ordinary leather, and had a unique deployment type clasp.
 If you have one of these original clasps I would like to know.

 A longer version of this description of the 1932 Omega Marine and 1939 Omega Marine Standard was published in the NAWCC Watch & Clock Bulletin, February 2012.

-I don't know how many of the Omega Marine were actually made, but because it was not an automatic it would have to be manually wound every day.
+The Omega Marine was not an automatic self winding movement so it would have to be manually wound every day.
 To wind the watch or set the hands obviously meant removing the inner case from the outer.
-In addition to being a nuisance, this would have made the sliding surfaces wear quickly, and imposed wear and tear on the sealing gasket, so the watch would need regular attention to retain its full waterproof capability.
+In addition to being a nuisance, this might have worn the sliding surfaces and imposed wear and tear on the sealing gasket, so the watch would need regular attention to retain its full waterproof capability.
 The Omega Marine would also have been an expensive watch to make, and hence expensive to buy.
 I would have guessed that this, together with the inconvenience of its design in daily use, would have restricted its popularity to those who really needed a fully waterproof watch or wanted something unusual and were prepared to pay more for it, which is why it is scarce and valuable today.